vectordotdev/vector/website/docs/reference/transforms/reduce.md

 ### Complex Processing

-If you encounter limitations with the `transaction` transform then we recommend using a [runtime transform][urls.vector_programmable_transforms].
+If you encounter limitations with the `reduce` transform then we recommend using a [runtime transform][urls.vector_programmable_transforms].
 These transforms are designed for complex processing and give you the power of full programming runtime.